tcquinn/test-blog/_authors/ted.md

 ---
 short_name: ted
-name: Ted Doe
+name: Ted Quinn
-position: Writer
+position: Innovation and Research
 ---
-Ted has been eating fruit since he was baby.
+Ted explores innovation that has the potential to support and strengthen the authentic Montessori environment of our classrooms.